While quite complex compositions can be achieved using

 p1 + p2 + p3 + p4 + plot_layout(ncol = 3)

-when grid sizes are given as a numeric, it will define the relative sizing of the panels.
+When grid sizes are given as a numeric, it will define the relative sizing of the panels.
 In the above, the panel area of the first column is twice that of the second column.
 It is also possible to supply a unit vector instead:

 In the last example the first row will always occupy 5cm, while the second will expand to fill the remaining area.

 Earlier, when we’ve wanted to create non-grid compositions, we’ve used nesting.
-While this is often enough, you end up loosing the alignment between subplots from different nested areas.
+While this is often enough, you end up losing the alignment between subplots from different nested areas.
 An alternative is to define a layout design to fill the plots into.
 Such a design can be defined in two different ways.
 The easiest is to use a textual representation:

 layout <- " ##BBBB AACCDD ##CCDD " p1 + p2 + p3 + p4 + plot_layout(design = layout)